sblantipodi/arduino_bootstrapper/README.md

 ## Credits
 - Davide Perini

+## How to get help if you are stuck?
+Open an issue here on Github, your questions could be useful to other users.

 ## How To
 There is two way to bootstrap your software using this utilities.
 1) Start a project from scratch